Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory: Introduction

 \subsection{Previous results}

 The stability of steady-state solutions to the gravitational Vlasov-Poisson system has been extensively studied.
 In the seminal work of Antonov \cite{ant}-\cite{ant2} a linear bound for spectral stability was identified.
 This Antonov bound plays a fundamental role in the study of the stability of the steady states of the gravitational Vlasov-Poisson system, even in the proofs of orbital stability in the nonlinear case.
 See, for example, \cite{lem1}, \cite{lem2}, and the review \cite{mouhot2} where a great deal of information can be found.
 Concerning asymptotic stability, in the physics literature it has been suggested in \cite{lin1}, \cite{lin2}, and \cite{lin3} that in the linear case mixing could lead to damping.
-However, it also possible that there are oscillations in the linear case, see \cite{mathur}, Chapter 5 of \cite{bt}, and \cite{fried}.
+However, it has been remarked that that there could be oscillations in the linear case, see \cite{mathur}, Chapter 5 of \cite{bt}, and \cite{fried}.
 Recently, in the mathematics literature criteria for the existence and for the absence of eigenvalues of the Antonov operator where obtained \cite{hrs}, \cite{hrss}, \cite{ku}, and \cite{vdb}.
 These eigenvalues correspond to oscillatory solutions to the linearized gravitational Vlasov-Poisson system.
 The results of \cite{hrs}, \cite{hrss}, \cite{ku}, and \cite{vdb} were obtained by means of a Birman-Schwinger principle, in the spherical symmetric case under different conditions.
-Moreover, \cite{hrs} considers the case of planar symmetry and it proves in Theorem 8.13 that there is an eigenvalue of the Antonov operator under appropriate conditions.
-Further, \cite{vdb} identifies the absolutely continuous spectrum of the Antonov operator by means of a trace class criterium.
+Moreover, in \cite{hrs} the case of planar symmetry is considered.
+Furthermore, in \cite{hrss}, in the case where the are no bound states, it is proved that the time average over a time interval $T$ of the time derivative of the gravitational force tends to zero as $T$ tends to infinity.
+Further, \cite{vdb} proves that the absolutely continuous spectrum of the Antonov operator and of the unperturbed Anonov operator are the same, by means of a trace class criterium.
 In the linear case, the articles \cite{chalu1}, \cite{chalu2}, \cite{hrss2}, \cite{vdb2}, and \cite{riosar} consider the Vlasov equation with an external potential.
 They obtain large-time decay estimates.
 Note however, that as pointed out in \cite{hrss2} this problem is not equivalent to the linearized Vlasov- Poisson system.
-Further, \cite{chalu2} also considers the nonlinear gravitational Vlassov-Poisson system.
+Further, \cite{chalu2} also considers the nonlinear gravitational Vlasov-Poisson system.
 In this paper, for small initial data, solutions are constructed for a finite time interval, that depends on the smallness of the initial data, and estimates for the solutions during the interval of existence are obtained.